-- Copy of Centum of blood (Canadians only) J Treaty: Section 289. - Official High School transcript.
-Official transcript from all Post -Secondary Schools previously attended within last five years.
+- Copy of Centum of blood (Canadians only) J Treaty: Section 289. - Official High School transcript. • Official transcript from all Post -Secondary Schools previously attended within last five years.
 Must be evaluated by World Education Services (WES).
 The evaluation form may be obtained@ www.wes.org.
 The form must be submitted with official transcript/academic records from all secondary schools attended, along with word for word translations.
 There will be a cost to the student for the service charged by WES.
-Exceptions to this policy may be granted if you have completed 24 or more semester hours of college level course work evaluated through WES. - Placement Testing (taken on the TMCC campus).
-Exemptions to this
+Exceptions to this policy may be granted if you have completed 24 or more semester hours of college level course work evaluated through WES. - Placement Testing (taken on our TMCC campus).
+Exemptions to this policy may be granted if the student has taken a college level Math and English course transferrable through WES. - Student Medical form, completed and signed by a physician, must be submitted to the college.
+The Student needs verification completing the Hepatitis B series, as well as mumps, measles and rubella (MMR). - International students are not eligible for Financial Aid.
+Immigration regulations state, anyone who enters the US on a student visa must not accept part time off campus employment for first year of U.S. residence.